top of page

 Many bonsai have their trunks and branches wrapped with wire during initial styling.
 This technique allows you to bend and position branches artistically without causing harm.

-Wires should not be left on indefinitely, as the bark may eventually grow around the wire, leaving unsightly marks.
-Remove the wire after several months—once the shape is set, but before marks develop—by uncoiling or snipping it with wire cutters.
-The timing varies according to tree species, growth rate, and environmental factors, so inspect the wires and bark monthly.
+Wires should not be left on indefinitely.
+The bark may eventually grow around the wire, leaving unsightly marks.
+Remove the wire after several months—once the shape is set, but before marks develop.
+Uncoil or snip it with wire cutters.
+The timing varies according to tree species, growth rate, and environmental factors.
+Inspect the wires and bark monthly.
 For slow-growing evergreens like pines, spring wire removal is typically needed three to five months after new needles appear.
 For fast-growing deciduous species, removal is usually required two to four months after leaves emerge.
 Wires applied in autumn or winter may remain until late spring or mid-summer.

 Wiring may need to be repeated several times before the branches hold their intended shape.
 Once the desired form is achieved, wiring is no longer necessary.